ChuDragon/JS-proj-dinosaurs/README.md

 HTML protocol needs to run in order for the app to work.
 To do this, install a Live Server package/extension in your code editor.
 Open the project folder in the editor and start the Live Server package/extension.
 Then, open the 'index.html' file in your browser.
-The data is located in the `dinodata.js` file.
+The stored data is located in the `dinodata.js` file.

 ## Concepts Practiced